uts-ios-dev/uts-ios-2019-project3-group-173/README.md

 Please download the orginal file from "Jiajian" branch to get the latest code to run .

 If there is any issue about running this project, please feel free to contact email(as shown above) "id@student.uts.edu.au"

+Notes: Now default branch is set to "Jiajian" because we felt that merging the code on Github was annoying and was easy to make things worse.
+So we merge by ourselves and just upload to "Jiajian"' Branch